BSc (Hons) Liverpool 1992

 1996-1998 Grace Gill's lab at Harvard Medical School where I worked on regulation of mammalian transcription and CREG (cellular repressor of EIA-like genes).

 1998-2003 Brian Morgan's lab at University of Newcastle investigating the regulation of eukaryotic oxidative stress responses

 Biochemical Society, Genetics Society, Genetics Society of America, British Society for Research on Ageing

 MRC Career Development Award (2003-2008)

-Alison Day PhD, Jonathon Brown PhD, Joanne Stamford, Emma Button, Lewis Tomalin, Johnathan Winter, Heather Latimer,
+Alison Day PhD, Joanne Stamford, Lewis Tomalin, Johnathan Winter, Heather Latimer, Michelle Wray

 Former lab members and what-they-did-next:

 2005-2008 Sarah Taylor PhD (NHS cytogeneticist after PhD in Veal lab), 2005-2011 Monika Olahova PhD(PhD in Veal lab awarded faculty medal, postdoc in Veal lab, then postdoc fellow in USA), 2007-2012 Helen Crook PhD (high school science teacher after MRes/PhD and short postdoc in Veal lab), 2009-2013 Emma Button PhD (Industrial R&D position after MRes/PhD in Veal lab), 2007-2010 Jonathan Rand PhD (Industrial R &D position after postdoc in Veal lab), 2009-2013 Jonathon Brown PhD (postdoc position after postdoc in Veal lab)